jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 We'll be using Unity to develop our game.
 Unity is constantly releasing new versions and new features.
 Because of this it is very common to have multiple versions of Unity installed (for different projects).
 Luckily this is easy to manage using Unity Hub.
 [Download](https://unity3d.com/get-unity/download) Unity Hub and install it[^unity-hub].

-[^unity-hub]: Can't you just download and install a specific version of Unity instead of Unity hub?
+[^unity-hub]: Can't you just download and install a specific version of Unity instead of Unity Hub?
 Of course.
 But even if you only plan to use one version of Unity forever, Unity Hub is still extremely useful for configuring your installation.

 Once you have installed Unity Hub, you'll need to install a version of Unity.

 ![Install Unity on Unity Hub](../../assets/unity-hub-add-unity-version.png)

-I generally try to install the latest Official Version.
+I generally try to install the latest Official Release.
 Even though the LTS (long term support) versions are guaranteed to receive updates they won't necessarily have all of the newest features.
-Choose a version and click Next.
+Choose a version and click the "NEXT" button.

 When building a game for Oculus Quest (which uses a custom Android operating system internally), you'll need to use a version of Unity with Android Support and OpenJDK.
 Select the Android Build Support option (and all sub-options):

 ![Install Unity on Unity Hub and add modules](../../assets/unity-hub-add-modules.png)

 I also select `Mac Build Support` and `Documentation`.
 If you're not sure if you'll need something, you can always add modules later.
-Click Next.
+Click the "NEXT" button.

 You'll need to agree to the Android SDK and NDK License Terms from Google:

 ![Android SDK and NDK License Terms from Google](../../assets/unity-hub-eula.png)

-Check the box and click Done.
+Check the box and click the "DONE" button.
 The installation should take a few minutes.

 ## Setting up a basic project